fractalnetworksco/selfhosted-gateway/README.md

   - Obviates the need for a static IP or expose your home's public IP address to the world.
   - Utilizes advanced network isolation capabilities of Docker (thanks to Linux network namespaces) in order to isolate locally exposed services from your home network and other local docker services.
   - Built on open-source technologies (WireGuard, Caddy and NGINX).

+3. **Using TCP protocalls for self-hosting a game server (Minecraft in this example case):**
+  - Removes the need for direct ability to port forward.
+  - Ability to hide home IP adress.

 ## Getting Started